21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 15. When you are angry

 We all have the capacity to feel anger because it’s a normal human emotion.
 It’s what we do when we are angry that matters.
+We need to listen to our emotions and figure out what they are telling us.

 Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God.
 James 1:19-20